Scraping Facebook at scale is tough due to strong anti-bot protections. We tested the top proxy providers like Bright Data, Zyte, and Decodo.

 Mobile proxies support targeting by country and ASN, while residential proxies offer more granular options, including targeting by country, state, city, and ASN.

 IPRoyal, initially focused on individual customers, is now expanding its services to appeal to a broader enterprise-level clients.
-The proxy provider is recognized as one of the budget-friendly options for rotating residential IP addresses compared to its competitors, such as NetNut.
+Their social IP networks are among the more budget-friendly options for rotating residential IP addresses, compared to competitors such as NetNut.

-However, in terms of pool size and the range of features, IPRoyal doesn’t quite match up with the industry-leading proxy providers like Bright Data and NetNut.
+However, in terms of pool size and feature set, IPRoyal doesn’t quite match the industry-leading providers like Bright Data and NetNut.

 SOAX’s proxy network features a diverse array of proxy types, including residential, mobile, US ISP, and US datacenter proxies.

-The rotating proxy services rotate with each connection request and offer flexible rotation options to suit different needs.
+The rotating proxy service rotates with each connection request and offers flexible rotation options to suit different needs.
 Additionally, SOAX offers targeting by city and ASN (Autonomous System Number), utilizing residential and mobile proxies.
 Their proxies support both HTTP(S) and SOCKS5 protocols.

-Rayobyte offers dedicated data center proxies as its primary product, and also provides shared datacenter proxies, residential proxies, and ISP proxies, which include both static and rotating options.
+Rayobyte offers dedicated data center proxies as its primary product, and also provides shared datacenter proxies, residential proxies, and static residential IPs, including both static and rotating options.

-Dedicated and semi-dedicated proxies are compatible with the SOCKS protocol.
-ISP IPs are available from the United States, the United Kingdom, Canada, and Germany.
+Dedicated and semi-dedicated proxies are compatible with the SOCKS protocol. static residential IPs are available from the United States, the United Kingdom, Canada, and Germany.
 Additionally, there is an option for targeting at the city, state, and country levels.

 1. Scraping Facebook data